 Overview

-Sarah Ashley, or Sash, is a Charlotte native and earned her law degree from the University of Richmond School of Law.
-During law school, she served as Manuscripts Editor on the University of Richmond Law Review and worked as a student attorney in the Intellectual Property and Transactional Law Clinic.
-She was also featured as a student author in Richmond Law Review’s 2017 January Book.
+Sash earned her Juris Doctor from the University of Richmond School of Law, where she served as Manuscripts Editor of the University of Richmond Law Review.
+She was featured as a student author in the Richmond Law Review’s January 2017 Book.

 Outside Maynard Nexsen